uablrek/xcluster-ovls/k8s-xcluster/README.md

 **Xcluster is not a Kubernetes test tool!**

-It is primarily a *networking test tool* that can be used with Kubernetes.
+It is primarily a **networking** test tool that can be used with Kubernetes.
 For K8s development in general, there are far more suitable environments like [KinD](https://kind.sigs.k8s.io/).

 Xcluster makes it possible to test network features in virtual environment that most other environments doesn't support, like:

-* Easy switch between different CNI-plugins
+* Easy switch between different CNI-plugins or kube-proxy modes
 * K8s HA setup
 * SR-IOV without a supporting HW NIC (requires qemu 8)
 * Different network topologies
 * Test any kernel setup, e.g. kernel versions, config or eBPF

-Below some features of `xcluster` are described, and then some practical examples of network testing in K8s.

-## Xcluster

-An `xcluster` consists of `qemu` VMs sharing a base disk image.
-The VMs get different roles, e.g. cluster nodes or routers, depending on the host name.

 ### It's fast and lightweight